 Data Extraction

-Covidence offers customizable data extraction forms that support dual extraction with reconciliation.
+Covidence offers customizable systematic review data extraction process forms that support dual extraction with reconciliation.
 Two reviewers independently extract data from each included study, and Covidence highlights discrepancies for resolution.
 This eliminates the need for separate spreadsheets and reduces extraction errors.

 Quality Assessment